How to Balance Noise and Sharpness in Images, The right way?

 Photographic films have a quantum efficiency of around 10%, while Photodiodes can have an efficiency of up to 90%.
 Poor quantum efficiency results in poor low light performance meanwhile a higher quantum efficiency can make the device perform better in low light situations.

 Voltage fluctuations in the camera that contribute to unwanted signals and inaccuracy in the Image Data are Image Noise.
 From the moment the Shutter of the Camera opens, the image is destined to have some noise in it.
-During the process of capturing and storing the image, several noise sources hamper the details of the image.
-Let's see and understand them.

 Shot Noise